For the records managers

 what do we mean by 'compliance'?

-Castlepoint complies with the seventeen minimum policies endorsed by the National Archives of Australia, including AS ISO 15489 and the global standard ISO16175-2:2011: Principles and Functional Requirements for Records in Electronic Office Environments.
-In addition to records policy, Castlepoint is built to comply with other required policy instruments and standards, including security regulations.
+Castlepoint complies with all policies endorsed by the National Archives of Australia, including AS ISO 15489 and the global standard ISO16175.
+In addition to records policy, Castlepoint is built to comply with other required Acts, Regulations, policy instruments and standards, including security and privacy requirements across jurisdictions.

 The regulatory environment is growing, with more and more audits, Freedom of Information and legal discovery requests, security and privacy laws, and Royal Commissions each year.
 Information needs to be managed whole-of-life, so that their risk and value is always known and controlled, in accordance with these obligations.
 Most third party compliance tools use a ‘recordization’ model, only archiving the record at the end of its life.
-We allow compliant records management in systems from the moment of capture, with constant review and update of the sentence as the record changes.
+Castlepoint allows compliant records management, in the source systems, from the moment of capture — with constant review and update of the sentence every time record changes.

-The NAA and other agencies identify 947 mandatory and recommended requirements for records management in Australian government, beyond the Archives Act.
+The NAA and other agencies identify 947 requirements for records management in Australian government, beyond the Archives Act.
 We also need to automatically apply freezes and holds, and obligations from other Regulations.

 LAW AND PRIVACY

 Privacy law, principles on private and open public sector information, and Freedom of Information instruments govern how content is managed.
 We need to be able to discover content across all systems to respond to discovery requests rapidly.